DecentDrashti/DecentDrashti/README.md

 # 👩‍💻 Drashti Ruparelia

 Hey there! 👋 I'm **Drashti Ruparelia**, a passionate learner and aspiring software engineer from 🇮🇳.
-I'm on a mission to transform my **dreams into reality** through code, creativity, and consistency.
+I'm on a mission to **turn my dreams into reality**  through code, creativity, and consistency.

 ## 🌱 Currently Pursuing:
 🎓 **B.Tech in Computer Science and Engineering**